FishlandicFishy/lexicring/dict/skibidi.md

 (ˈskaɪ-) (-daɪ)

+In reference to "Skibidi Toilet", a series directed towards children.
+The *Skibidi Toilet* franchise has been overused (or "milked") by numerous content farms, contributing to its notoriety.

 Most likely from Bulgarian *щипя (štipja)*, "pinch/poke".

 Possibly derived from scat singing or sped up "(so) give it to me", but both are unlikely.

 Also "skibiddy" and "skibbidy".

 Algospeak includes "skibid" and "s" (in "s-toilet").

 1. [adj] Good.